Terraria-Builders-Community/.github/profile/README.md

 ## Terraria Builders Community Github!
 Welcome to the Terraria Builders Community github organization.
 On this org, there are a variety of public (and private) repos relating to TShock/Terraria multiplayer server plugins!
+Feel free to check them out :D

 <div>